DotBots/PyDotBot/README.md

   --log-output PATH               Filename where logs are redirected --handshake                     Perform a basic handshake with the gateway
                                   board on startup
+  --use-mqtt                      Connect to the MQTT broker configured in the
+                                  .env file
   --help                          Show this message and exit.
 ```